kubeflow/website/content/docs/guides/gitops-for-kubeflow.md

 ![Argo CD In progress Deployment](/docs/images/argo-cd-partial-sync-ui.png)

-## More ArgoCD configuration
+## More Argo CD configuration
-Please go to the [Argo CD documention](https://github.com/argoproj/argo-cd/tree/master/docs#argocd-documentation) to read more about how to configure other features like auto-sync, SSO, RBAC, and more!
+Please go to the [Argo CD documentation](https://github.com/argoproj/argo-cd/tree/master/docs#argocd-documentation) to read more about how to configure other features like auto-sync, SSO, RBAC, and more!